amiaopensource/vrecord/README.md

 If you are watching the videotape output on a separate monitor and the video feeds on vrecord appear to be slightly behind the monitor, don't panic; all of your video has still been captured.

+##### FFmpeg Error Message ####

+You may see a warning that says "packet too small."
+You can safely ignore this, it's just FFmpeg complaining that it didn't receive a full frame of video when vrecord stopped.

 ##### BMDCapture Update #####
 Sometimes you may see a green a purple flash frame at the beginning of your capture, or see green and purple bars in vrecord if no signal is coming through.
 This is a known issue and is due to vrecord not having the most recent code for bmdcapture.
 You can easily fix this issue by opening up a terminal and running:
 ```